usnistgov/FIPS201/_FIPS201/frontend.md

 The following list describes the physical requirements for the PIV Card.

-- The PIV Card shall contain a contact and a contactless ICC interface.
+- The PIV Card SHALL contain a contact and a contactless ICC interface.
-- The card body shall be white in accordance with color representation in Section 4.1.5.
+- The card body SHALL be white in accordance with color representation in Section 4.1.5.
 Only a security feature, as described in Section 4.1.2, may modify the perceived color slightly.
-Presence of a security feature shall not prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.
+Presence of a security feature SHALL NOT prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.
-- The card body structure shall consist of card material(s) that satisfy the card characteristics in [ISO7810] and test methods in American National Standards Institute (ANSI) 322 [ANSI322].
+- The card body structure SHALL consist of card material(s) that satisfy the card characteristics in [ISO7810] and test methods in American National Standards Institute (ANSI) 322 [ANSI322].
-    Although the [ANSI322] test methods do not currently specify compliance requirements, the tests shall be used to evaluate card material durability and performance.
-The [ANSI322] tests minimally shall include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and a laundry test.
-Cards shall not malfunction or delaminate after hand cleaning with a mild soap and water mixture.
+    Although the [ANSI322] test methods do not currently specify compliance requirements, the tests SHALL be used to evaluate card material durability and performance.
+The [ANSI322] tests minimally SHALL include card flexure, static stress, plasticizer exposure, impact resistance, card structural integrity, surface abrasion, temperature and humidity-induced dye migration, ultraviolet light exposure, and a laundry test.
+Cards SHALL NOT malfunction or delaminate after hand cleaning with a mild soap and water mixture.
-- The card shall be subjected to actual, concentrated, or artificial sunlight to appropriately reflect 2000 hours of southwestern United States’ sunlight exposure in accordance with [ISO10373], Section 5.12.
+- The card SHALL be subjected to actual, concentrated, or artificial sunlight to appropriately reflect 2000 hours of southwestern United States’ sunlight exposure in accordance with [ISO10373], Section 5.12.
-    Concentrated sunlight exposure shall be performed in accordance with [G90-98] and accelerated exposure in accordance with [G155-00].
-After exposure, the card shall be subjected to the [ISO10373] dynamic bending test and shall have no visible cracks or failures.
+    Concentrated sunlight exposure SHALL be performed in accordance with [G90-98] and accelerated exposure in accordance with [G155-00].
+After exposure, the card SHALL be subjected to the [ISO10373] dynamic bending test and SHALL have no visible cracks or failures.
 Alternatively, the card may be subjected to the [ANSI322] tests for ultraviolet and daylight fading resistance and subjected to the same [ISO10373] dynamic bending test.
 - There are methods by which proper card orientation can be indicated.
 Section 4.1.4.3, for example,